taraokelly/GeoForum_Backend/README.md

 # GeoForum

-*A REST API that serves as a backend to the GeoForum Application*
+*A REST API that serves as a backend to the GeoForum Application.*

 ## Table of Contents